uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

        uri: ${vcap.services.config-server.credentials.uri:http://localhost:8888}
 ```

+`spring.application.name` is the name the application will use when registering with Eureka.

 2) Review the `$CLOUD_NATIVE_APP_LABS_HOME/fortune-service/pom.xml` file.
 By adding `spring-cloud-starter-eureka` to the classpath this application is eligible to register and discover services with the `service-registry`.

 ```xml